 This is a course designed to give those students interested in the sciences, physical education, or the medical field some background in anatomy and physiology.
 Major body systems are studied in terms of part and function.
-Dissection is a required component of this course.
+Dissection is a reguired component of this course.
 There are no alternative dissection options for this course.
 Outside reading, a mentor experience, and a major project or term paper are required.
 The course is taught at a college level and parallels the Regents College Examination syllabus.
-Students may sign up to take the Proficiency Exam offered in June to receive six college credits at the completion of this course.
 Prerequisite: 90% or higher in Regents Biology or 85% or higher in Honors Biology and 85% or higher on the Biology Regents; must also be enrolled in Regents Chemistry, Physics, or have completed the core science program.
-Due to the demands of the college level courses, which often involve evening hours at school, this course is open to juniors and seniors.
+Due to the demands of the college level courses, this course is open only to juniors and seniors.
 This is a full-year course that is offered every other year.